Chelle77322/Bookle/README.md

 🙋‍♀️Michelle Hall
 ## Tests
  npm run tests
+## Issues
+Unfortunately api posting after search seems intermitten with errors even if the api call returns a status 200.
+Fingers crossed it works when you view it
 ## Questions

 🤔 If you have an questions or suggestions please contact me<br />